 We believe that cash flow from operating activities, together with cash on hand and borrowings available under our credit facility and bank overdraft facilities, will be sufficient to fund currently anticipated working capital, planned restructuring and capital spending for the next 12 months.
-At March 31, 2010, we had cash balances of \$712.2 million and no debt outstanding.
+At June 30, 2010, we had cash balances of \$683.9 million and no debt outstanding.

-As of March 31, 2010, we had committed approximately \$15 million in capital expenditures, primarily for machinery, equipment and facilities in our lower-cost geographies to support new customer programs.
+As of June 30, 2010, we had committed approximately \$15 million in capital expenditures, primarily for machinery, equipment and facilities in our lower-cost geographies to support new customer programs.
 Our capital spending will vary each period based on the timing of new business wins and forecasted sales levels.
-Based on our current operating plans, we anticipate capital spending for 2010 to be approximately 1.1% to 1.3% of revenue, and expect to fund this spending from cash on hand.
-In addition, we regularly review acquisition opportunities and, as a result, could require additional debt or equity financing to fund these transactions.
+Based on our current operating plans, we anticipate capital spending for 2010 to be approximately 1% of revenue, and expect to fund this spending from cash on hand.